 It's not going to be easy to tell your mom she can't drive anymore.
-But Jane Daly offers ways that you can address this and other tough topics with patience.
+But in The Caregiving Season, Jane Daly offers ways that you can address this and other tough topics with patience.
 You can read our picks for the best caregiving books if you're looking for something similar.

 5. The Family Guide to Aging Parents: Answers to Your Legal, Financial and Healthcare Questions by Carolyn Rosenblatt

 The Family Guide to Aging Parents is a great resource to help you plan, protect, and understand your parents' needs as they grow older.

 The guiding perspectives of an RN and an attorney give insight into both legal and palliative care.

 Best Books About Aging in Place

 It takes a community to help seniors flourish happily in place.
 With aging in place, the right policies and the right frame of mind means that more seniors will be able to stay at home longer.

 6. Aging in Rural Places: Policies Programs, and Professional Practices by Kristina Hash Ph.D., MSW, Elaine Jurkowski MSW, PhD, and John Krout, PhD